Tindhólmur: Legend

 A local legend explains why Tindhólmur is uninhabited.
 A farmer from Sørvágur named Rasmus lived on the island long ago.
 His neighbours in Sørvágur, with whom he frequently clashed with, sold their land on Tindhólmur to Rasmus to entice him to move there and out of the village.
 Rasmus lived well on Tindhólmur with many sheep, a large pasture, and plentiful birds and fish to hunt.
-However, one day a large eagle abducted Rasmus' two-year-old child and flew it to the highest peak on the islet at the time, which would later come to be known as Arni (lit.
+However, one day a large eagle abducted Rasmus' two-year-old child and flew it to the islet's highest peak at the time, which would later come to be known as Arni (lit.
 'Eagle') or Ørnatindur (lit.
 'Eagle Peak').
 Rasmus' wife rushed to climb the peak but was too late to stop the eagle from devouring the eyes of her child.
 Rasmus and his family subsequently left Tindhólmur and it has been uninhabited ever since.
 A surviving residence and boathouse on the islet supposedly belonged to Rasmus.